zeromq/zebra/README.md

 This is the class interface:

     //  Create new zwr_microhttpd actor instance.
+It will start a HTTP webserver
-    //  @TODO: Describe the purpose of this actor!
+    //  and convert incomming request from HTTP to XRAP.
     //
     //      zactor_t *microhttpd = zactor_new (zwr_microhttpd, NULL);
     //